-Science - Biology - Neuroscience "Over the past several years, scientists have looked deeper into how brains age and confirmed that they continue to develop through and beyond middle age. " "Many longheld views, including the one that 40 percent of brain cells are lost, have been overturned.
+Sheep Brain Dissection movies are available from the Sheep Brain Dissection lesson page.
+NEW!
+Visualizing Synapses video featuring confocal images courtesy of Blake Ebner and Harry Orr.
+Science - Biology - Neuroscience.
+"Over the past several years, scientists have looked deeper into how brains age and confirmed that they continue to develop through and beyond middle age. " "Many longheld views, including the one that 40 percent of brain cells are lost, have been overturned.

+Brain, Brain Information, Facts, News, Photos.
 Making sense of the brain's mind-boggling complexity isn't easy.
 What we do know is that it's the organ that makes us human, giving people the capacity for art, language, moral judgments, and rational thought.
 It's also responsible for each individual's personality, memories, movements, and how we sense the world.
 All this comes from a jellylike mass of fat and protein weighing about 3 pounds (1.4 kilograms).
 It is, nevertheless, one of the body's biggest organs, consisting of some 100 billion nerve cells that not only put together thoughts and highly coordinated physical actions but regulate our unconscious body processes, such as digestion and breathing.

 The brain's nerve cells are known as neurons, which make up the organ's so-called "gray matter. " The cerebrum is the largest part of the brain, accounting for 85 percent of the organ's weight.
 The cerebrum has two halves, or hemispheres.
 Movement and Balance.
 Public Education & Outreach.
 Genes to Cognition Online.
 Simple Mapper We developed Simple Mapper to power this web site on the brain.
 Now, you can use it to organize what comes out of yours!
 With Simple Mapper create and save concept maps, network diagrams, or flowcharts for personal use or to share with others.